lankef/pyAQSC/docs/data-structure.md

 For more information, please refer to [ChiPhiFunc API](api-chiphifunc.md).

 ## ChiPhiEpsFunc
 `ChiPhiEpsFunc` is a list-like class containing scalars,  `ChiPhiFunc`'s, and `ChiPhiFuncSpecial`'s.
 It is the primary data structure pyAQSC stores results in.
+To evaluate a `ChiPhiEpsFunc`, use `ChiPhiEpsFunc.eval(psi, chi, phi, sq_eps_series)`.

 `ChiPhiEpsFunc` manages the power-Fourier series:
 $$